exploring-curiosity/PosthogAgent/README.md

 Each cluster gets its own W&B run under the `agentic-world` project, making it easy to compare training dynamics across demographics.
 Disable tracking with `--no-wandb` if needed.

+### Hugging Face Artifacts

+Trained LoRA adapters, training data, and model artifacts are uploaded to Hugging Face for reproducibility and sharing.
+The published repository is available at [amaan784/agentic-world-behavioral](https://huggingface.co/amaan784/agentic-world-behavioral).

 ### vLLM Multi-LoRA Serving

 After local fine-tuning, serve all cluster adapters via vLLM: